 There is something nice about Disneyland being smaller though, as it makes park hopping (visiting more than one Disney theme park in one day) much easier.
 It’s possible to walk from Disneyland to California Adventure and have plenty of time to explore both in one day.
 I wouldn’t say visiting all four WDW parks in one day is impossible (because I have done it), but it required planning, seriously limiting myself to only a few attractions in each location, and then hastily finding Disney transportation or driving to the next park.

 With regards to transportation, Disneyland is far more accessible just by walking.
-We stayed at a hotel off the Disney property and found it very manageable to walk right from our hotel into the theme parks each day.
+We stayed at a hotel off Disney property and found it very manageable to walk right from our hotel into the theme parks each day.
 On the other hand, at WDW, I would have to drive between parks or utilize the various transportation systems (watercraft, monorail, buses).
 There is a monorail at Disneyland, but it is an attraction, not a transportation system.

-While there are a lot of similar attractions on both coasts, Disneyland does have plenty of unique offerings, like the Indiana Jones Adventure and the Matterhorn Bobsleds, as well as different theme areas, like New Orleans Square in Disneyland and Cars Land in California Adventure.
+While there are a lot of similar attractions on both coasts, Disneyland does have plenty of unique offerings, like the Indiana Jones Adventure and the Matterhorn Bobsleds, as well as different themed areas, like New Orleans Square in Disneyland, and Cars Land in California Adventure.
 It has a certain nostalgic feel to it as well, as the park still uses paper entry tickets instead of WDW’s magic bands, and paper Fast Pass tickets.